lihing1994/SnakeGame/README.md

-# Welcome to the SnakeGame
+# Welcome to the Snake Game
 Since the Nokia cellphone was popular, the SnakeGame became famous during the 20th century.
 This game has two different modes including, one player and two player mode.
 For the one player mode, the game will terminate when the snake's head touch itself body.